 Sending gifts to people

 It is possible to send a package from Germany to South Africa, but if you want a reliable service you are going to pay a hefty price.
 Also, keep in mind that it has to be cleared by SARS.
-You can find more information about sending a package on our website.
+See more information in the linked page below.

 Sending online Christmas cards